How to Find a Roommate

 Internet and Cable TV Access

-Typically not included in your rent, but you can purchase them through private companies.
+Typically internet and cable TV access are not included in your rent, but you can purchase them through private companies

 Will protect your personal property in case of robbery, fire, or other damages that may happen to your apartment or house.
 This only costs approximately $150 per year in most cases, and is a great option to protect your belongings.